wtxd1234/Computer-Networks/ALOHA.md

 $$P(\text{first success}) = 0.6544^{5} \times 0.3456$$
 $$P(\text{first success}) = 0.0518$$

 This means that there is a 5.18% chance that the first successful transmission will occur in time slot 6.
 The formula is derived from the fact that the first success in time slot 6 requires that all previous time slots (1 to 5) have failed, and that time slot 6 has succeeded.
-The probability of this event is the product of the probability of failure in each time slot ($P(\text{failure})^{5}$) and the probability of success in time slot 6 ($P(\text{success})$).
+The probability of this event is the product of the probability of failure in each time slot ($P(\text{failure})^{5}$) and the probability of success in time slot 6 $P(\text{success})$.

 (5 marks)